Faculty & Staff

 Ms. Diane Hagner joined Providence Academy in 2006 with almost twenty years of teaching experience.
 She currently teaches mathematics in the Academy’s Upper School and, in previous years, taught both mathematics and physics and served as the Upper School Activities Coordinator.
 In addition, Ms. Hagner was chosen by an outside organization to work on the redesign of a standardized test .
 She holds a bachelor’s degree in mathematics from the College of Charleston and a master’s degree in operations research from the College of William and Mary.
 Before joining Providence Academy, Ms. Hagner taught mathematics for thirteen years at The Blake School.
 During her tenure at Blake, Ms. Hagner also served as the academic coordinator for ninth and tenth grades and as the upper school registrar.
 Prior to teaching in independent schools, Ms. Hagner was an officer in the United States Navy where she taught mathematics, chemistry, and radiation theory at the United States Naval Nuclear Power School.
 While in the Navy, Ms. Hagner was designated a Master Training Specialist and was awarded the Navy Achievement Medal for her superior performance as an instructor and teaching group coordinator.

-Mrs. Kelly Harrington, Middle School Director and Interim Director of the Upper School
+Mrs. Kelly Harrington, Director of the Upper School

-Mrs. Kelly Harrington presently serves as the Middle School Director at Providence Academy.
-During her years at Providence Academy, Mrs. Harrington has also taught fourth graders and was the Grade Level Coordinator for that grade.
-Additionally, she has served as the Lower School Curriculum Coordinator and Pre-Kindergarten Coordinator and Lead Teacher.
-In addition to her experience at Providence, Mrs. Harrington's professional background includes teaching first grade and Pre-Kindergarten students.
-Mrs. Harrington holds a B.A. in Elementary Education and an M.A. in Educational Leadership from the University of St. Thomas.
+Mrs. Kelly Harrington presently serves as the Upper School Director at Providence Academy.
+During her tenure at Providence Academy, Mrs. Harrington has also taught fourth graders, led as Grade Level Coordinator, served as the Lower School Curriculum Coordinator, Pre-Kindergarten Coordinator and Lead Teacher, and most recently served as the Middle School Director.
+Mrs. Harrington's professional background includes teaching several grades prekindergarten through high school and coaching several sports including collegiate and high school softball.
+Mrs. Harrington holds a B.A. in Elementary Education and Spanish, an M.A. in Educational Leadership, and an Ed.
+S. from the University of St. Thomas.

 Mrs. Martine Hegman teaches French in Providence Academy's Upper School.
 As a native French speaker from Québec City, she is proud to be an advocate for her language.
 Her teaching career started in 2002.
 She has taught children and adults as an immersion first grade teacher, paraprofessional in kindergarten and as a private tutor.
 She recently graduated with a MN K-12 French Teaching License from Mankato State University.